George Steele: Spectator Sports / World Wide Wrestling Federation (1968–1973)

-Looking to supplement his income, he got into the world of Detroit-area professional wrestling, but in order to protect his privacy, he wrestled using a mask and the name "the Student".
-Gary Hart served as the Student's manager and had to explain to the announcers why his client could not apply any legitimate holds or maneuvers instead relying on only his undisciplined brute strength.
-Myers was soon scouted by World Wide Wrestling Federation (WWWF) champion Bruno Sammartino and began working in Pittsburgh in 1967 on the popular Studio Wrestling TV show broadcast on WIIC-TV (later WPXI-TV) Channel 11.
-Sammartino had liked the character Myers developed of a wild man with incredible strength.
-However, he had him drop the mask, as well as the title of the Student.
-Looking to hide his real name, Myers opted for the alias "George Steele".
-According to Michigan High School Hall of Fame coach George Steele of Warren, he and Myers were coaching against each other in a high school JV match-up while both were early into their careers.
-At halftime, Myers approached Steele and told him about his venture into wrestling and that he was looking for a name.
-Myers allegedly asked Steele if he could use his name, that he liked it a lot and the future Hall of Fame coach told him no problem.
-Steele states in an interview available on YouTube that he was in Pittsburgh when he was looking for a stage name.
-Local wrestler "Jumpin'" John DeFazio suggested Jim Steele since he was in the "Steel City".
-He did not like the first name Jim and he suggested George which is what he eventually went with.

-Working well with Sammartino, he was invited for a full run in the WWWF.
+Working well with Sammartino, in 1968 Steele was invited for a full run in the WWWF.
 He told WWWF TV commentator Ray Morgan that he was the nephew of Ray Steele (kayfabe) and had an extensive amateur background.
 He sold the story by using an array of armlocks on opponents, weakening them for his finisher, the flying hammerlock (Steele would lift his opponents off the mat by a hammerlocked arm).
 He also revealed his teaching background to interviewers that made his in-ring Neanderthal image all the more incongruous.
 He wrestled Sammartino to an hour-long draw at Madison Square Garden but lost the rematch.
 In Boston, being set up to face Sammartino for a long series in that city, he got one of the few clean wins over Victor Rivera, a top babyface, with the flying hammerlock submission, at a huge Fenway Park outdoor show.
 He was then relegated to a feud with Chief Jay Strongbow, and lost to Edouard Carpentier at the Garden before taking a brief hiatus to reinvent his wildman character.